MPAS-Dev/MPAS-Model/docs/ocean/design_docs/min_level_cell.rst

 Testing: Inactive top cells
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Date last modified: 2021/02/11
+Date last modified: 2021/04/21

-Contributors: Xylar Asay-Davis, Mark Petersen
+Contributors: Xylar Asay-Davis, Carolyn Begeman, Mark Petersen

 We will ensure that all 3D, prognostic variables have been initialized to the NetCDF fill value in inactive cells at the top of the water column.
 We will